rydergallagher/rydergallagher/README.md

-- 👋 Hi, I’m @rydergallagher
+- 👋 Hi, I’m Ryder Gallagher
-- 👀 I’m interested in software
+- 👀 I’m interested in software, machine learning, and security
 - 🌱 I’m currently learning C++ and Python but I'm looking to learn Java and C# in the future
 - 💞️ I’m looking to collaborate on any small projects
 - 📫 How to reach me: rgallagher03@yahoo.com